Find Author’s Claim with Reasons and Evidence

 - Read the first of three nonfiction text selections.
 The selections should be no longer than a paragraph in length and include an author’s point with two instances of supporting evidence.

-- Have students discuss what they think the main idea is, along with evidence that supports it.
+- Have students discuss what they think the author's point is, along with evidence that supports it.

 - Set up the completed Author’s Claim, Reason, and Evidence teacher model covering everything but the title and author.